Home Mortgage Deduction, Interest Expenses

 - How you use the mortgage amount.

 The Home Mortgage Interest Tax Deduction can only be claimed if you itemize on your tax return - that is, when your itemized deductions are greater than your standard deduction and you file a Schedule A. Your standard deduction is a fixed amount you can deduct based on your tax return filing status.
-Itemized deductions are not a fixed amount-they are the total deductions that are listed on your Schedule A.
+Itemized deductions are not a fixed amount-they are the total deductions that are listed on your eFileIT Schedule A.

 Since the standard deduction for 2018 and later Tax Returns almost doubled due to tax reform and the Tax Cuts and Jobs Act (see table below), it will not be beneficial for most taxpayers to itemize on their returns and the changes to the Home Mortgage Interest Tax Deduction will not affect them.
-Find out When you prepare your return on eFile.com, whether it is better for you to itemize or use the standard deduction is all figured out for you, so you don't have to worry which one is better for you.
+When you prepare your return on eFile.com, whether it is better for you to itemize or use the standard deduction is figured out for you, so you don't have to worry which one is better for you.

 Qualified Residence Loan Amount Limits